xSarscov/cs50w-Project-0-Search/README.md

 ## Implementation Details
 - HTML and CSS files for each page.
+- Utilized Bootstrap to enhance responsiveness and styling.
 - Responsive design resembling Google's aesthetics.
 - Consistent use of colors, fonts, and styling as per Google's CSS.